TimoMika/Abitur_Movie_OrganisationWebinterface/README.md

 It shold be based on a sql database so it is easy to change a date for every user.

 This website is online on:
+until now only the "Name auswählen" Selector works.

 #[Abifilm organisation](http://www.abifilm.byethost17.com/)